-Pinnacle Economics ("Pinnacle") was retained by Energy Trust of Oregon ("Energy Trust") to estimate the economic impacts of its energy-efficiency and renewable energy programs in 2015 on the Oregon economy.
-These impacts include changes in output, wages, business income, and employment in Oregon that resulted from 2015 program spending and activities.
+Pinnacle Economics ("Pinnacle") was retained by Energy Trust of Oregon ("Energy Trust") to estimate the economic impacts of its energy efficiency and renewable energy programs in 2017 on the Oregon economy.
+These impacts include changes in output, wages, business income, and employment in Oregon that resulted from 2017 program spending and activities.
 Each year, Energy Trust programs generate energy-efficiency gains (i.e., energy savings) and renewable energy generation that continue into the future.
 As a result, Pinnacle also analyzed the economic impacts from the current program year that accumulate in following years.

-For this analysis, gross impacts are calculated and then compared against a Base Case spending scenario, which assumes that funds that were paid to Energy Trust are returned and spent by Oregon ratepayers in the Oregon service territories of Portland General Electric (PGE), Pacific Power, Northwest Natural, and Cascade Natural Gas.
+For this analysis, gross impacts are calculated and then compared against a Base Case spending scenario, which assumes that funds that were paid to Energy Trust are returned and spent by Oregon ratepayers in the Oregon service territories of Portland General Electric (PGE), Pacific Power, Northwest Natural, Cascade Natural Gas, and Avista Natural Gas.
 The difference in economic impacts between the gross economic impacts attributed to Energy Trust program spending and the Base Case scenario is referred to as net impacts.2

-In 2015, Energy Trust spending totaled \$165.4 million.
-This represents a 7.2 percent increase (+\$11.1 million) from 2014.
-Spending was primarily focused on program implementation, with \$142.7 million for energy-efficiency programs and \$17.3 million for renewable energy programs.
-In addition, the Energy Trust incurred \$5.5 million in administrative and program support costs during the 2015 program year.
-On an annual basis, Energy Trust achieved energy-efficiency savings and renewable energy generation during the 2015 program year totaling 58.0 average megawatts (aMW) of electricity (508,471 MWh) and 6.5 million therms of natural gas.
+In 2017, Energy Trust spending totaled \$182.6 million.
+This is \$1.2 million less (-0.7 percent) than in 2016.
+Spending was primarily focused on program implementation, with \$157.0 million for energy-efficiency programs and \$15.4 million for renewable energy programs.
+In addition, the Energy Trust incurred \$10.1 million in administrative and program support costs during the 2017 program year.
+On an annual basis, Energy Trust achieved energy-efficiency savings and renewable energy generation totaling 67.9 average megawatts (aMW) of electricity (594,734 MWh) and 6.8 million therms of natural gas during the 2017 program year.

-The gross and net economic impacts for Energy Trust 2015 program activities are shown in Table ES1.
-The changes in spending and energy savings/generation associated with these programs had the following net economic impacts on the Oregon economy in 2015:
+The gross and net economic impacts for Energy Trust 2017 program activities are shown in Table ES1.
+The changes in spending and energy savings/generation associated with these programs had the following net economic impacts on the Oregon economy in 2017:

-- An increase of \$359.7 million in output;
+- An increase of \$375.6 million in output;

-- An increase of \$124.3 million in wages and \$23.2 million in income to small business owners; and
+- An increase of \$131.9 million in wages and \$24.2 million in income to small business owners; and

-- 2,866 full- and part-time jobs.
+- 2,652 full- and part-time jobs.

-1 Some of these projects also received financial and/or technical assistance through state and federal tax credit programs.
+1 Some projects in these programs also received financial and/or technical assistance through state and federal tax credit programs.
 Based on evaluations, Energy Trust believes their participation to be critical to these projects.